Generic Name: selegiline (transdermal) (se LE ji leen (trans DERM al))

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Overdose symptoms may occur up to 12 hours after the overdose, and could get worse over the next 24 to 48 hours.

-Overdose symptoms may include severe headache, hallucinations, vision problems, sweating, fever, cold or clammy skin, fast or uneven heart rate, chest pain, trouble breathing, feeling drowsy or lightheaded, twisting muscle movements, unusual arching in your back or neck, fainting, or seizure.
+Overdose symptoms may include severe headache, hallucinations, fever, cold or clammy skin, fast or irregular heart rate, trouble breathing, feeling agitated or irritable, twisting muscle movements, unusual arching in your back or neck, fainting, or seizure.

 What should I avoid while using selegiline transdermal?